jeaninemjordan/Election-Analysis/README.md

 * Calculate the total number of votes cast.
 * Obtain a complete list of candidates who received votes.
 * Calculate the total number of votes each candidate received.
-* Calculate the percentage of cotes each candidate won.
+* Calculate the percentage of votes each candidate won.
 * Determine the winner of the election based on popular vote.
 * The voter turnout for each county
 * The percentage of votes from each county out of the total count